| Main Belt Comets |

 process out - however, it is hard to see why it would not apply to all

-small asteroids, whereas our observations show that the
+small asteroids, whereas our observations show that activity

 diameter) for electrostatics to launch dust.